Python computational experiment management

 Managing all these tasks is complicated, so epyc tries to automate it.
 It provides a way to define a “laboratory” performing a collection of “experiments” whose parameters and results are collected togethr into “result sets” and recorded in a “lab notebook” for later retrieval.
 Laboratories can be sequential (for a single machine) or parallel (to use a multicore or cluster of machines); lab notebooks can be persistent to allow experiments to be fired-off and their results retrieved later – handy if you use a laptop.
 Notebooks store all the data and metadata in a portable format to improve the reproducibility of computational experiments.

 epyc also includes a small number of “experiment combinators” that separate the logic of a single experiment from the logic of performing multiple repetitions and other structuring tasks.
 This means that any experiment can be repeated and statistically summarised, for example.

 epyc works with both Python 2.7 and Python 3.
-You can install epyc directly from PyPi using pip:
+You can install it directly from PyPi using pip:

 pip install epyc